 Successful adaptation occurs in this phase.
 You will have not only learned to navigate the new culture, but will also have changed your own self-concept.
-You may have developed a bi-cultural identity where you can appreciate and embrace the new culture as being a part of who you are as a person.
+You may have developed a bi-cultural or transnational identity where you can appreciate and embrace the new culture as being a part of who you are as a person.

 Some examples include: